Supporting Documentation Guidelines for Disabilities

 - Students will receive more information from their respective schools.

-- Students with approved accommodations must schedule an appointment to meet with the coordinator of disability services to activate the accommodation plan.
+- Students with approved accommodations must schedule an appointment to meet with the coordinator of student accessibility services to activate the accommodation plan.
 Services begin after this meeting takes place.

 General Disability Documentation Guidelines

 - Documentation must be typewritten on business letterhead from a licensed professional not related to the student who is qualified to give a psychological and/or medical diagnosis.
 The name, credentials and signature of the licensed professional must appear on the documentation.

 - The documentation must include all pertinent diagnoses, clearly stated and explained.